Competitive Auctions with Imperfect Predictions: Introduction

 \paragraph{Error-Tolerant Design} The original consistency-robustness analysis framework is too extreme that the consistency guarantee only works when the prediction is perfect, which makes the theoretical results not practical.
-To give a practical solution, we also propose an \textit{Error-Tolerant Mechanism} in \sect{error-tolerant}.
-A remarkable fact is that our error-tolerant mechanism is a black-box reduction, it transforms a non-error-tolerant mechanism $\Mcal$ to an error-tolerant version.
-The reduction is very general so it can apply to all mechanisms we proposed in this paper.
+To give a practical solution, we also propose \textit{Error-Tolerant Mechanisms} for digital good auctions and the auctions with downward-closed permutation environments respectively in \sect{error-tolerant}.
 The error-tolerant mechanism takes a confidence level $\gamma$ as the input parameter.
-Let $\eta = \max_{i\in [n]}\{\frac{\hat{v}_i}{v_i},\frac{v_i}{\hat{v}_i}\}$ denote the maximal relative prediction error, if $\gamma\geq \eta$, our mechanism is competitive against the strongest $OPT$ benchmark.
-Otherwise, our mechanism is competitive against $f$ benchmark which $\Mcal$ is robust against.
-However, the revenue bound with respect to the $OPT$ benchmark is invalid immediately when $\eta>\gamma$.
-To fix this issue, we select $\gamma$ from a certain distribution $\Gamma$, and then we analyze the revenue bounds with respect to both $OPT$ benchmark and $f$ benchmark, expressing the bounds in terms of $\Gamma$.
-A similar idea of selecting the confidence level parameter from a certain distribution is also used by Balcan et al. in their random expansion mechanism~\cite{balcan2023bicriteria}.
-When $\Gamma$ is set to a continuous probability distribution, the revenue bound with respect to $OPT$ exhibits gradual variations as the prediction error increases, and will not become invalid at some certain prediction error threshold.
+Let $\eta = \max_{i\in [n]}\{\frac{\hat{v}_i}{v_i},\frac{v_i}{\hat{v}_i}\}$ denote the maximal relative prediction error, if $\gamma\geq \eta$, our mechanism is $O(\lceil\log \gamma\rceil)$-competitive against the strongest $OPT$ benchmark.
+Otherwise, our mechanism is $O(\lceil\log \gamma\rceil)$-competitive against $\mathcal{F}^{(2)}$ or $\EFOt{}$.